John Stuart, 3rd Earl of Bute: Post-premiership

 For the remainder of his life, Bute remained at his estate in Hampshire, where he built himself a mansion called High Cliff near Christchurch.
 From there he continued his pursuit of botany and became a major literary and artistic patron.
 Among his beneficiaries were Samuel Johnson, Tobias Smollett, Robert Adam, William Robertson and John Hill.
-He also gave considerably to the Scottish universities.
+He also gave considerably to the Scottish universities, and served as chancellor of Marischal College from 1761.

 He financed Alberto Fortis's travels into Dalmatia.
 His botanical work culminated in the publication of Botanical Tables Containing the Families of British Plants in 1785.
 Even after his retirement, Bute was accused by many Americans in the years leading up to the American Revolutionary War as having an undue corrupting influence over the British government.

 He died at his home in South Audley Street, Grosvenor Square, Westminster, from complications of a fall suffered while staying at Highcliffe, and was buried at Rothesay on the Isle of Bute.